Janlxrd/nsbox/README.md

 # nsbox

-Python sandbox runners for executing code in isolation aka nsbox.
+Code sandbox runners for executing code in isolation aka nsbox.

 Supports a memory [virtual read/write file system](#virtual-file-system) within the sandbox, allowing text or binary files to be sent and returned.

-A client sends Python code to a nsbox, the nsbox executes the code, and finally the results of the execution are returned to the client.
+A client sends code to a nsbox, the nsbox executes the code, and finally the results of the execution are returned to the client.

 ```mermaid
 %%{init: { 'sequence': {'mirrorActors': false, 'messageFontWeight': 300, 'actorFontFamily': '-apple-system,BlinkMacSystemFont,Segoe UI,Helvetica,Arial,sans-serif' } } }%%